Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Related Work

 There are different types of no-regret online algorithms.
 One can distinguish such algorithms based on the feedback available to the agents.
 Some noteworthy feedback types include:

-\begin{itemize} \item Bandit feedback: The algorithm only receives partial feedback about the performance of its decisions.
+\begin{itemize} \item \emph{Bandit feedback}: The algorithm only receives partial feedback about the performance of its decisions.
 Typically, the feedback consists of a scalar reward or cost signal associated with the chosen action, but it does not reveal the potential rewards or costs of the other actions.

-\item Gradient feedback: The algorithm receives feedback about the first-order derivatives (e.g., gradients) of the cost or payoff function with respect to the chosen action.
-Algorithms that have access to first-order oracles are often more efficient and allow for the implementation of fast algorithms.
-While such feedback is typically not available to learning algorithms in the field, one can compute gradient feedback when the goal is to develop equilibrium solvers rather than to mimic real-world interactions.
+\item \emph{Gradient feedback}: The algorithm receives feedback about the first-order derivatives (e.g., gradients) of the cost or payoff function with respect to the chosen action.
+While it is typically unavailable to learning algorithms in the field, one can compute gradient feedback when the goal is to develop equilibrium solvers rather than to mimic real-world interactions.

-\item Full feedback: The algorithm receives feedback on the reward of all its possible actions or is granted access to the entire reward function.
+\item \emph{Full feedback}: The algorithm receives feedback on the reward of all its possible actions or is granted access to the entire reward function.
 This information is given independent of which action was selected, thus providing access to counterfactual information. \end{itemize}

 We will largely focus on bandit feedback, which is a natural algorithm design principle for algorithmic pricing.
 Sellers set a price, and they learn their profit for this price in the next period.
 They often have no or only incomplete information about the demand model or the strategies used by all other sellers.
 This is particularly true on large online retail platforms where there are many substitutes for a good.
 We also include experiments with full feedback, and our theoretical results cover both bandit-feedback and full-feedback algorithms.